AsheAvenue/r_pi_bootstrap/README.md

 Alternately, I have added a bootstrap__pi.sh script, however it requires the hosts file entry noted above.

+To run without

 ###Chef Server
 Currently running chef-server in a vagrant VM, the bootstrap will need to apply a URL into the hosts file as well that matches the URL of the chef server.
 This can be modified in the server.rb file as well, which is included at .server/server.rb, and is based on the Opscode example here: http://wiki.opscode.com/display/chef/Installing+Chef+Server+Manually.

+###VNC
+Script will also install tightvncserver... if one is not running, you can init one by executing:
+> vncserver :1 -geometry 1024x728 -depth 24